Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Green Bay has combined with its opponents to score more than 45.5 points only twice this year.
+- Green Bay and its opponents have combined for 45.5 points only twice this season.

-- Pittsburgh's games have yet to go over 45.5 points this season.
+- The two teams combine to average 39.4 points per game, 6.1 less than the total in this contest.

-- Sunday's total is 6.1 points higher than the combined 39.4 PPG average of the two teams.
+- This contest's over/under is 4.2 points lower than the 49.7 these two squads combine to give up per game in 2020.

 - The Packers and their opponents have scored an average of 49.7 points per game in 2020, 4.2 more than Sunday's total.